specklesystems/speckle-docs/user/rhino.md

 ![toolbar](./img-rhino/BIM/toolbar.png)

-Rhino BIM manages BIM tags by assigning geometry objects a `Attribute User Text` property if they have been flagged as BIM elements while sending to a stream.
+Rhino BIM manages BIM tags by assigning geometry objects a `Attribute User Text` property if they have been flagged as BIM elements while sending to a project.
 Once they are added, remember to remove these tags with the `Remove` button if you wish to send the objects as plain geometry instead of BIM elements, or if you wish to assign them a different tag.

 :::tip NOTE